homezhan/artoolkit-docs/Configuration/config_camera_calibration.md

 The ["Calibration pattern.pdf"][2] image consists of a grid of black and white squares surrounded by a white border.
 When viewed through the camera lens, lens distortion causes the straight lines at the edges of the squares to appear curved.
 The calib_camera program uses the OpenCV library to locate the corners of the squares and then measures the spacing between the corners and uses this information to calculate the lens distortion.
 The more images captured, and the more angles they are captured from, the lower the error in the distortion measurement.

 ## Running calib_camera
-Open a command promp (on Mac OS X / Linux, open a Terminal window, or on Windows choose "Run" from the Start menu, type "cmd").
+Open a command prompt (on Mac OS X / Linux, open a Terminal window, or on Windows choose "Run" from the Start menu, type "cmd").
 Run the calib_camera program from the command prompt.

 On OS X / Linux, type:
 <pre>